egil/TimeProviderExtensions/docs/TimeProviderExtensions.ManualTimeProvider.md

 of `manualTimeProvider.GetElapsedTime(start)` in the callback will be <em>1 second</em>, <em>2 seconds</em>, and <em>3 seconds</em>,
 use [Advance(TimeSpan)](TimeProviderExtensions.ManualTimeProvider.md#TimeProviderExtensions.ManualTimeProvider.Advance(System.TimeSpan) 'TimeProviderExtensions.ManualTimeProvider.Advance(System.TimeSpan)') or [SetUtcNow(DateTimeOffset)](TimeProviderExtensions.ManualTimeProvider.md#TimeProviderExtensions.ManualTimeProvider.SetUtcNow(System.DateTimeOffset) 'TimeProviderExtensions.ManualTimeProvider.SetUtcNow(System.DateTimeOffset)') instead.

-Learn more about this behavior at [https://github.com/egil/TimeProviderExtensions/#difference-between-manualtimeprovider-and-faketimeprovider](https://github.com/egil/TimeProviderExtensions/#difference-between-manualtimeprovider-and-faketimeprovider 'https://github.com/egil/TimeProviderExtensions/#difference-between-manualtimeprovider-and-faketimeprovider').
+Learn more about this behavior at <a href="https://github.com/egil/TimeProviderExtensions/#difference-between-manualtimeprovider-and-faketimeprovider">in the documentation</a>.    ///

 <a name='TimeProviderExtensions.ManualTimeProvider.Jump(System.TimeSpan)'></a>